antonlogvinenko/rust-by-example/README.md

   * When the owner goes out of scope, the value is dropped
 	* Thrown away with stack at some point
 	* Or `drop()` method is called
-* Avoiding bugs
+* Prevents
-  * There's an owner with drop when it's out of scope => no memory leaks
+  * Memory leaks (not all): There's an owner with drop when it's out of scope
-  * Single owner => no double free errors
+  * Double free errors: single owner
 * Notes and observations:
   * Mutability can be changed when taking ownership (why not)
   * `Copy` means fast copying